ELLE9/Elle9.github.io/README.md

 #

-This website will contain projects I've worked on and courses I've taken for professional development.
+This repository will serve as a place where I store projects I've worked on and courses I've taken for professional development.